-Most scholarly information enters Open Access through one of two methods:
+Most scholarly information enters Open Access through one of three methods:

 1) Open Access Gold: publication in an open access journal, also known as Open Access Gold.
 This method of OA requires that authors or their institutions article processing charges (APCs).
 Examples of Gold OA include PLOS (Public Library of Science) and BioMed Central.